makerdiary/nrf52840-m2-devkit/docs/power-profiling.md

 ## Using the Power Profiler

-The steps below demonstrates how to use the Power Profiler utility to perform real-time current profiling of a simple application:
+The steps below demonstrate how to use the Power Profiler utility to perform real-time current profiling of a simple application:

 1. Assemble the M.2 Module, then connect the **Debugger USB port** to your PC using the provided USB-C Cable.
 A disk drive called **M2-DOCK** will be automatically detected by the computer.